WellthCare

 Special Considerations and Long-Term Solutions

-For severe and permanent disabilities, additional pathways exist.
+For severe, permanent disabilities, other options exist.

 Social Security Disability Insurance (SSDI) and Medicare